Lusitania Torpedoed 100 Years Ago Today

 • U-boats initially observed "Cruiser Rules" established under international law: before sinking a merchant vessel, they would surface, and allow the ship's crew to evacuate in lifeboats.

 • They abandoned this policy because Winston Churchill, head of the British Admiralty, unilaterally revoked the "Cruiser Rules."
 He ordered merchant ships armed.
-Colin Simpson writes: "It was made an offense to obey a U-boat's orders to halt.
+Colin Simpson writes: "It was made an offence to obey a U-boat's orders to halt.
 Instead masters must immediately engage the enemy, either with their armament if they possessed it, or by ramming if they did not.
 Any master who surrendered his ship was to be prosecuted, and several were."

 • One low-caliber cannon shot could sink a U-boat.
 After merchantmen sank several U-boats, they stopped surfacing and resorted to unannounced torpedo attacks.